Dropping Support for Internet Explorer

 In an article focused on the end of life of internet explorer 11, Neal Burger focuses on some of the issues related to several staff roles within software companies that are required to support Internet Explorer.

-Some of our highlights included -
+Some of our research highlights from Neal Burger included -

 - Your development time increased by 30%.
 The time that could be spent on new features/quality improvement.